aws/aws-toolkit-common/lsp/ARCHITECTURE.md

 These designs are at the proof of concept level:

+-   service (interface `AwsLanguageService`)

-`AwsLanguageService` is the interface for the inner-most language processing "component".
-It closely follows the interfaces exposed by the VS Code language servers (specifically the JSON language server).
-These are intended to be reusable.
-Language servers are composed from `AwsLanguageService` implementations.
+    -   the interface for the inner-most language processing "component"
+    -   closely follows the interfaces exposed by the VS Code language servers (specifically the JSON language server)
+    -   intended to be reusable -- Language servers are composed of `AwsLanguageService` implementations.

-To support the goal of providing language support in the browser and in client applications, `AwsLanguageService` implementations should inject handling (where necessary) for features not supported by the browser (like file I/O, etc).
+    -   To support the goal of providing language support in the browser and in client applications, `AwsLanguageService` implementations should inject handling (where necessary) for features not supported by the browser (like file I/O, etc).

+-   server (language server)
+    -   the functional component that communicates with Language clients
+    -   wraps `AwsLanguageService` implementations
+    -   operates on an LSP connection

 # Architecture